leomeyer/Arducom/README.md

     -r: read input from stdin.
 Cannot be used together with -p.
     -p <parameters>: command parameters in the input format.
     -n: do not use a checksum on data packets (not recommended).
-    -i: try to interpret the result of the version command 0 (display slave information).
+    --no-interpret: do not try to interpret the result of the version command 0 (display slave information).

 For input and output formats the following values are recognized:
 Hex, Raw, Byte, Int16, Int32, Int64.

-Hex input/output consists of groups of two characters matching [0-9a-fA-F], optionally separated by the respective separator (default).
+* Hex input/output consists of groups of two characters matching [0-9a-fA-F], optionally separated by the respective separator (default).

-Raw input/output consists of raw bytes, i. e. strings.
+* Raw input/output consists of raw bytes, i. e. strings.
 There is no separation.
 Byte input/output consists of a sequence of numeric values in range 0..255, optionally separated by the respective separator.

-Int16 input/output consists of a sequence of numeric values in range -32768..32767, optionally separated by the respective separator.
+* Int16 input/output consists of a sequence of numeric values in range -32768..32767,
+optionally separated by the respective separator.

-Int32 input/output consists of a sequence of numeric values in range -2147483648..2147483647, optionally separated by the respective separator.
+* Int32 input/output consists of a sequence of numeric values in range -2147483648..2147483647,
+optionally separated by the respective separator.

-Int64 input/output consists of a sequence of numeric values in range -(2^63)..2^63-1, optionally separated by the respective separator.
+* Int64 input/output consists of a sequence of numeric values in range -(2^63)..2^63-1,
+optionally separated by the respective separator.

 Examples: